blueCycle/aws-Inferentia-poc/README.md

 7. Check the number of Neuron devices available in the cluster
 8. ECR Repository preparation
 9. Docker Image preparation and push to ECR
-10. Llama2 13B Pod Deployment through vllm
+10. Llama2 13B Pod Deployment
 11. Run the llmperf benchmark
+12. Result for 4K context window
+13. Result for 8k context window

 ## 1. Prerequisites